nkabrown/elem-statistics/README.md

 Spence, Underwood, Duncan, and Cotton.
 Second edition.
 1968.

-A collection of tables and graphical representations of elementary statistics.
+A collection of tables and graphical representations of elementary statistical principles.

-To try for yourself clone and install.
+To view or try for yourself clone and install.

 `git clone https://github.com/nkabrown/elem-statistics.git`